UCSC-REAL/cifar-10-100n/README.md

 $$

 ### Note
-The hyperparameter settings should be consistent for different clusters in the same dataset, i.e., there will be at most two sets of hyperparameters, one for CIFAR-10N, one for CIRFAR-100N.
+The hyperparameter settings should be consistent for different noise regimes in the same dataset, i.e., there will be at most two sets of hyperparameters, one for CIFAR-10N (aggre, rand1, worst), one for CIFAR-100N.